 Students in high school will actively have an internship with a local company in the immediate area.
 The goal will be for the students to work in a work-study format with a local business.
 The internship may be paid or not depending on the contract between the school and place of business.
 Students will work on a weekly journal to assess job performance and learning objectives.
 Work experience is monitored by Mrs. Martin.
-Participation in FFA is not required, but highly recommended.
-This course qualifies for FFA membership.
+This course qualifies for FFA membership provided the internship is in an agricultural field.